johnb30/hermes/README.md

 - **Topic Model:** LDA model with 50 topics, implemented in [gensim](https://radimrehurek.com/gensim/).
 Designed for a specific set of topics.
 Only stories geolocated to Iraq or Syria are run through this container.
-- **Mordecai:** Geolocation provided my [Mordecai](https://github.com/caerusassociates/mordecai), a full-text geolocation tool developed by [Caerus Associates](http://caerusassociates.com/).
+- **Mordecai:** Geolocation provided by [Mordecai](https://github.com/caerusassociates/mordecai), a full-text geolocation tool developed by [Caerus Associates](http://caerusassociates.com/).

 ## Fields

-Hermes returns the following fields from each service
+Hermes returns the following fields from each service:

 - **MITIE**
     - `MITIE`: